 Dreaming of an exotic honeymoon with wineries, hot-air balloons, hikes, and spa treatments?
 Look no further than a Cappadocia honeymoon.
 Cappadocia, located a 90-minute flight from Istanbul, feels a world away from the hustle and bustle of the Turkish capital.
 And with its unique rock formations, called fairy chimneys, it often looks like another planet altogether.
 Most of the activities in the region center on the incredible landscape—there’s horseback riding, hiking, and hot-air ballooning—but there’s more to Cappadocia than than its surreal surroundings.
-For honeymooners looking for an exotic locale with delicious food, luxury hotels, and beautiful scenery, Cappadocia delivers an experience to remember.
-Here’s how to spend a honeymoon there.

 What to do: